maugt/dead-cow/src/text/bodega-menu.md

 tofu or chicken with pickled carrot, daikon, cucumber, and cilantro dressed with hoisin mayo and jalapeños on the side [vegans: omit mayo]

-##Salads
+### Salads
 Seasonal ingredients, made with love

-- **Quinoa & Kale Salad** quinoa, roasted garlic, kale, artichoke hearts, sun-dried tomatoes, dressed with lemon and extra-virgin olive oil.
+- **Quinoa & Kale Salad** quinoa, roasted garlic, kale, artichoke hearts, sun-dried tomatoes, dressed with lemon and extra-virgin olive oil
-- **Classic Caesar Salad** Earthbound Farms organic romaine, fresh-baked seasoned croutons, asiago cheese, house-made caesar dressing (garlic, worchestershire, lemon juice, red wine vinegar, dijon mustard, extra virgin olive oil, parmesan cheese, anchovies).
+- **Classic Caesar Salad** Earthbound Farms organic romaine, fresh-baked seasoned croutons, asiago cheese, house-made caesar dressing (garlic, worchestershire, lemon juice, red wine vinegar, dijon mustard, extra virgin olive oil, parmesan cheese, anchovies)
 - **Bistro Coleslaw** red and green cabbage, shredded carrots, sweet onion, celery seeds, with a light vinegar & oil dressing

 ### Nibbles
 For a quick bite or lighter fare, we offer a rotating selection of
 - **Mixed Nuts** a selection of sweet and savory house-made nuts
 - **Dips & Chips** creative mixtures and conveyors, come into the cafe to see what we’re serving this week!
-- **Pickles** the season's best produce preserved at the peak of flavor, in sweet and sour varieties
+- **Pickles** the season's best produce, preserved at the peak of flavor, in sweet and sour varieties
 - **Charcuterie** local cured meats from El Salchichero, paired with gourmet cheeses

 ### Dessert